aklivity/zilla-demos/streampay/README.md

 Streampay a web-based payments app that demonstrates how Zilla integrates seamlessly with Kafka or Redpanda.

-This StreamPay app demo consists of 4 main components such as:
+This StreamPay app demo consists these main components:

 - Redpanda/Apache Kafka.
 - Redpanda Console/Kafbat.